 My mother has written her memoirs and has been after me to write mine.
 I have been resisting for a while however I am creating Memory Monday to help me along.
 Come join me with your own memories.
 Each week will be a different prompt to encourage the writing of your memories.
 Link your memories and share them with everyone.

-Our prompt is: My Mom
+Our prompt is: Other Jobs I’ve Had

 My daughter made us a Memory Monday button that you can grab from my sidebar if you want.

 Please link up your posts to this continuing linky so we can watch each other’s memoirs develop over this year.
 Please use the format of “PROMPT – BLOG NAME” so we can follow each week’s writing.